 Our nursing home abuse lawyers handle a wide array of personal injury claims in elder abuse cases involving nursing homes, assisted living facilities, residential care homes (group homes), and rehab centers for the elderly.
 We handle catastrophic injury claims and lawsuits involving bed sores, infections, pelvic fractures (broken hip injuries), scald and burn injuries, sexual abuse, financial abuse, fall-related injuries, traumatic brain injury (TBI) and other head injuries, spinal cord injury (SCI) and other back injuries, and many other types of cases.

-To start exploring your legal options in a free and confidential consultation with a nursing home neglect lawyer, contact us at (215) 666-7777 today.
+To start exploring your legal options in a free and confidential consultation with a nursing home neglect lawyer, contact us today.